 Not unlike a car, the steel parts of a trailer can and will rust if subjected to prolonged exposure to moisture, salt air, or corrosive air-borne pollutants without repainting.
 Aluminum oxidizes when unprotected under similar conditions, and refinery chemicals of a sulfurous nature are harmful to finishes if not washed off periodically.
+Corrosion/rust are not warrantable items.
 Extremely hot or direct sunlight will deteriorate rubber and fade curtains and upholstery.
 Conditions of this nature, although they may be normal for the area, are beyond Airstream's control and become the responsibility of the owner.